 In this lesson we will study the design principles for layer 3, the network layer.
-This study deals with the services, design, protocols for routing and congestion and protocols at the network layer.
+This study deals with the services, design, protocols for routing and congestion, internetworking concepts and protocols at the network layer.
 This lesson deals with the network layer, especially routing, with many routing algorithms, both static and dynamic, being covered.
 Even with good routing algorithms though, if more traffic is offered than the network can handle, congestion can develop, so we discuss congestion and how to prevent it.
+Connecting heterogeneous networks with inter-networking concepts.

 The network layer is concerned with getting packets from the source all the way to the destination.
 Getting to the destination may require making many hops at intermediate routers along the way.
 This function clearly contrasts with that of the data link layer, which has the more modest goal of just moving frames from one end of a wire to the other.
 Thus, the network layer is the lowest layer that deals with end-to-end transmission.
 To achieve the goal, the network layer must know about the topology of the communication subnet (i.e., the set of all routers) and choose appropriate paths through it.
-It must also take care to choose routes to avoid overloading some of the communication are in different networks, new problems occur.
+It must also take care to choose routes to avoid overloading some of the communication lines and routers while leaving others idle.
+Finally, when the source and destination are in different networks, new problems occur.
 It is up to the network layer to deal with them.

-6.2 DESIGN ISSUES
+6.2 Design Issues